SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 With Copilot for Snowflake, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git.
 No more proprietary formats!
 Code in Git (representing visual designs) means more people can work with data and extract insights.

 We built Copilot for Snowflake on top of [dbt Core™️ ](https://github.com/dbt-labs/dbt-core), an open-source tool for managing SQL-based data transformations.
 Users take advantage of Git and dbt Core™️ best practices without needing to be coding experts.
-You'll soon notice: Copilot is not only translating visual designs to code, Copilot is also making helpful suggestions every step of the way.
+You'll soon notice: Copilot is not only translating between code and visual designs, Copilot is also making helpful suggestions every step of the way.

 This quick-start gets you up and running with **building data transformations using Copilot for Snowflake.** Ready to schedule SQL queries and models?
 Prophecy supports [Airflow](/docs/low-code-jobs/airflow/setup/setup.md) for Job Scheduling.